Iggy Azalea Declares ‘I Have A Son’ In Instagram Story, Insists ‘He Is Not A Secret’

 “I want to keep his life private but wanted to make it clear he is not a secret & I love him beyond words,” Iggy added.

-She closed out the note with one single blue heart and that was it.
+She closed out the note with one single blue heart.

 So far, it doesn’t appear that Playboi has made any mention of this big development via his social media pages.

-While Iggy didn’t share this exciting news about becoming a mom via her Twitter page as of yet, her fans have caught up to the news and are buzzing over it across the social media platform.
+While Iggy didn’t share the exciting news about becoming a mom via her Twitter page as of yet, her fans have caught up to the news and are buzzing over it across the social media platform.

 “she’s gonna be an amazing mom,” one fan tweeted.